 Good ventilation is always important when using chemicals in your home.
 Protect yourself during application by covering all of your exposed skin.
 Then open windows and get air flowing through your home to clear out the toxins in the air.

 Getting expert help may be the fastest and safest solution.
-Consider contacting a pest control company that offers natural organic-based solutions.
-They may be able to quickly identify the problem and remedy it with the safest pest control options available.
+Consider contacting a pest control company to quickly identify the problem and remedy it with the safest pest control options available.